rgraphql/rgraphql/PROTOCOL.md

 Here, assuming a single person with a single friend, four resolvers will be executed: `people`, `people[0].friends`, `people[0].friends[0].name`, `people[0].friends[0].age`.
 We can represent each of these executed resolvers as a node in the value tree.
 Each executed resolver is assigned an identifier, just like in the query tree.

 When processing the requested query, the server will assign each resolver an identifier automatically.
-When it receives a value back for that resolver, the server sends a message to the client (RGQLValueMutation) with the initial value for that field.
+When it receives a value back for that resolver, the server sends a message to the client (RGQLValueMutation) with the value for that field.

-The behavior of the value tree differs for different kinds of tree nodes:

- - Field: VALUE_SET on a field sets that field's value specifically.
- - Selection set: VALUE_SET on a selection set batch sets the sub-fields.
- - Array field: VALUE_PUSH on a array field adds a sub-resolver to an array and batch sets the selection set sub-fields.

 This way, the server builds a shared dictionary of resolver IDs with the client.
 Changes to sub-fields can be expressed in very few bytes - just the variable length identifier of the node and the value itself.
 This reduces network traffic significantly.